matplotlib/mplcairo/README.rst

    $ pip install mplcairo  # from PyPI
    $ pip install git+https://github.com/anntzer/mplcairo  # from Github

-Note that wheels are not available for OSX, because no OSX version ships a recent-enough libc++ by default and vendoring of libc++ appears to be fragile.
+Note that wheels are not available for macOS, because no macOS version ships a recent-enough libc++ by default and vendoring of libc++ appears to be fragile.
 Help for packaging would be welcome.

 mplcairo can use Raqm_ (≥0.2) for complex text layout if it is available.
-Refer to the instructions on that project's website for installation on Linux and OSX.
+Refer to the instructions on that project's website for installation on Linux and macOS.
 You may want to look at https://github.com/HOST-Oman/libraqm-cmake for Windows build scripts.

 .. [#] pybind11 is actually only a build-time requirement, but doesn't play